JuliaAI/TreeRecipe.jl/README.md

   - implement `AbstractTrees.printnode()`

 See [`DecisionTree.jl/abstract_trees.jl`](https://github.com/JuliaAI/DecisionTree.jl/blob/9dab9c12fcf2d54d4591b23fc87512964fb664b8/src/abstract_trees.jl) for
 an exemplary implementation of the concept.
-In addition there is an example in `test/runstests.jl` that shows how the recipe can be applied to plot a `DecisionTree`.
+In addition there are examples in the `examples`-folder which show how the recipe can be applied to plot decision trees from the `DecisionTree.jl`-package as well as from the `BetaML.jl`-package.

-This approach ensures that a tree implementation can be plotted without having any dependencies to a graphics package and it ensures furthermore, that the recipe is independent of the implementation details of the tree.
+This approach taken by `TreeRecipe` ensures that a tree implementation can be plotted without having any dependencies to a graphics package and it ensures furthermore, that the recipe is independent of the implementation details of the tree.

 For more information have a look at the article
 ["If things are not ready to use"](https://towardsdatascience.com/part-iii-if-things-are-not-ready-to-use-59d2db378bec) in *Towards Data Science* where the basic ideas are explained.

+And here you get an impression on how a plot of a decision tree might look like (in this case a `DecsionTree` with the Iris dataset):